A Seamy Reality

 A NOTE FROM SPRING 2000

 My friend Dawn, who's always been a hungry artist, suddenly landed a great-paying job at a huge dark corporate castle down on the Peninsula, looming above the freeway--in fact, at the very spot in my dream!
-But she feels out of place--it's the personal fiefdom of a mad-genius CEO with predatory business ethics, who's filled his castle with workaholics and office gargoyles and petty dicatators.
-And it's as prisonlike as in my dream--they tap your phone calls, your email...
-She says "I won't last long."
+But she feels out of place--it's the personal fiefdom of a mad-genius CEO with predatory business ethics, who's filled his castle with workaholics and office gargoyles and petty dictators.
+As prisonlike as in my dream--they tap your phone calls, read your email.
+She says "I won't last long.
+I'll pay off my student debt, but then..."

-I now think this was a warning dream--both that it wasn't right for her, and it isn't right for me.
+I now think this was a warning dream--warning it wasn't right for her, and it isn't right for me.
+Despite the money-volcano.

 A NOTE FROM 2001

-Dawn just quit.
+Dawn just quit Oracle.
 Gave up a fortune.
 Her family's in shock.
 "I couldn't take it" she said.
 "The commute, and the corporate culture.
 It's another world down there."

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books